What is Email Marketing?waheed

 Updated existing welcome email sequence to align with in-application onboarding.

 Gamified the trial experience to incentivize ideal behaviors.

-Segmented onboarding email campaign based on user activity.
+Segmented onboarding email campaigns based on user activity.

 Sent the first email within 10 minutes.
-Content depended on post-download behavior.
+Content marketing depended on post-download behavior.

 unpledged trial users gained a more appropriate path to conversion.